 Winston Salem State University

-In September 2017, the Center for Advancing Opportunity (CAO) awarded Winston-Salem State University (WSSU) a $3 million grant to launch the Center for the Study of Economic Mobility (CSEM).
+In September 2017, the Center for Advancing Opportunity (CAO) awarded Winston-Salem State University (WSSU) a five-year grant to launch the Center for the Study of Economic Mobility (CSEM).
 The new center will study the barriers to economic mobility in East Winston-Salem and Forsyth County.
 Why?
 Children from low-income families in Forsyth County are less likely to move up the income ladder as adults compared to kids almost anywhere else in the United States.
 CSEM will serve as a hub for faculty research, undergraduate student scholarships, and community outreach as they explore this issue.
 “It is crucial to understand just what is holding broad-based development and upward mobility back and how that might be changed at the local level,” said WSSU Economics Professor Craig Richardson, CSEM’s founding director.
-“The goal is basically to better understand how to remove barriers to economic and social development across the board.”
+“The goal is to better understand how to remove barriers to economic and social development across the board.”

-Craig Richardson, Founding director
+Craig Richardson, Founding Director

 Alvin Atkinson, Associate Director